 Green Oil wet lube

 Green oil’s wet lube is fully biodegradable and is made from 100% natural ingredients.
-To increase durability and the length of time between applications, this wet lube contains N-Toc, a special refined plant extract.
-Green Oil claim it lasts over 100 miles on the chain per application, depending on the conditions.
+To increase durability and the length of time between applications, this wet lube contains N-Toc, a special refined plant extract that has similar properties to teflon.
+Green Oil claims it lasts over 100 miles on the chain per application, depending on the conditions.

 Muc-Off wet lube

 Muc-Off’s wet lube formula contains no harmful acids, CFCs or solvents, as well as being biodegradable.
-It features the company’s integral Extreme Pressure Addictives coat for increased efficiency in the drive chain.
+It features the company’s integral Extreme Pressure Additives coat for increased efficiency in the drive chain.

 Weldtite TF2 Extreme wet lube

-The TF2 Extreme wet lube from Weldtite has water-resistant synthetic oils and special addictives for reducing frictional losses.
+The TF2 Extreme wet lube from Weldtite has water-resistant synthetic oils and special additives for reducing frictional losses.

 Best chain lube: Dry lube